kaldas/kaldas.github.io/_posts/2021-07-09-when-ddd-and-devops-saved-a-startup.markdown

 And the worst of it: they burned $100 mil of investor cash in the process and had nothing to show for, and yes, that's one million dollars times a hundred.
 That's a lot of money!

-**Spoiler alert:** this is the story of how a group of software engineers managed to turn around a failing business by using DDD and DevOps practices.
+**Spoiler alert:** this story has a happy ending!
+This is the story of how a group of software engineers managed to turn around a failing business by using DDD and DevOps practices.

 ## How they got to this